-A music note is the minimum element of musical sound.
-When a string vibrates, it moves molecules in the surrounding air.
-This molecular agitation occurs at the same frequency as the string vibration.
-The human ear captures and processes this vibration in the brain, attributing a different sound (musical note) to each different vibration.
+A musical note is the minimum element of a sound.
+When a string vibrates, it moves the air molecules around it.
+This agitation of the molecules occurs at the same frequency as the string vibrates.

 Identifying a music note

 Musical notes can be identified by letters to facilitate writing and increase reading speed.
 The notes used are universal, which facilitates communication with musicians from other countries.
 There are 7 letters to represent musical notes.
 The definition of the letters and their corresponding notes is the following:

 In music theory within the English-speaking world, pitch classes typically represent the notes by the first seven letters of the Latin alphabet (A, B, C, D, E, F, G).
 However, most other countries in the world identify the notes by the naming convention of Do-Re-Me-Fa-Sol-La-Ti (H in German for the last one).

 There is also another representation for notes, which does not depend on letters.
 It is the famous sheet music.
 You may have seen something like this already:

 Since it is much more detailed and complete (it involves rhythms and everything else), we’ve created a specific topic to explain and teach everything you need to know about sheet music.